linuxboot/book/implementation/README.md

 ### Final step: reflash the image

-+ "Native" reflash: Boot the system whatever way is easiest: netboot, usb, local disk, and run `flashrom -p internal -w _filename.bin_` where _filename.bin_ is a filename of your choosing.
++ "Native" reflash: Boot the system whatever way is easiest: NetBoot, USB, local disk, and run `flashrom -p internal -w _filename.bin_` where _filename.bin_ is a filename of your choosing.
 + Run `flashrom` with an external device such as an sf100.
 There may be a